johko/blog-posts/hf-blogs/robot-holmes-1.md

 "Interesting and are you the only one offering this service around here?", Holmes asked in an investigative manner.

 "I wish", she said, "then business would be thriving.
 But there are many colleagues, more by the day I fear.
 Visual Grounding is, to be exact, not a single service or task.
 The term contains many sub-tasks.
-Take [CLIPSeg](https://huggingface.co/docs/transformers/model_doc/clipseg) e.g., she does work with frames, but gives you masks you can lay over the image and mark the object you asked her to find."
+Take [CLIPSeg](https://huggingface.co/docs/transformers/model_doc/clipseg) for example.
+She does not work with frames, but gives you masks you can lay over the image and mark the object you asked her to find."

 Holmes was impressed, thanked her, took his notes and once again stepped back into the damp city streets.

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/607feb037c746d01ecb19180/13v6P9jWD4GYVygIqbQgR.png)

 **Text to Image**
-He felt like he had a good grasps of some popular service offered in these streets now, but he already knew that the most popular task in recent time in ViLaVi has been text-to-image.
-Given a text prompt, the models offering this service create an image for you, that tries to depict your prompt description as good as possible
+He felt like he had a good grasp of some popular services offered in these streets now, but he already knew that the most popular task in recent time in ViLaVi has been text-to-image.

+Given a text prompt, the models offering this service create an image for you, that tries to depict your prompt description as good as possible.

 Actually models in MLington offering this service have started a whole new part of town, as they outgrew ViLaVi and started to become a whole ecosystem for themselves.
 They now reside in *Diffuserton*, which is a part of town for another story.
 Robot Holmes decided to not set foot in there and instead focus on the current citizens populating the streets of MLington.

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/607feb037c746d01ecb19180/4J6hdvBtSPLBAoEMFK4Ft.png)